luomus/laji-form/README.md

 cp properties.json.example properties.json
 ```

 Then put the API access token you got in your email to ```properties.json```.
-Put also your user access token there.
+Put also your user access token & user ID there.
+Google API key is needed only for using the reverse geo location for foreign locations.

 Try to keep the code style consistent - ```npm run lint``` should pass without errors.

+## Developing different forms ##

+You can view remote forms by changing the `SCHEMA_ID` variable in `src/app`.
+Set it to `undefined` to use the form data from `playground/schemas.json`.